josh-project/josh/docs/src/guide/gettingstarted.md

 ---
 ***NOTE***

-All the commands in this book are included from the file `tutorial.t` which can be run with `cram tutorial.t`.
+All the commands are included from the file `gettingstarted.t` which can be run with [cram](https://bitheap.org/cram/).

 ---